 At this moment White seemed to Latham to be honestly fascinated by watches.
 It was so difficult for Latham to figure people out, most of them.
 But White, as far as he knew, only owned the one watch, was a lawyer whose career had nothing to do with watches and, indeed, had no call for precision timekeeping, and, to judge from what his father and some other helpful people had told Latham, White had probably spent so very much money on one watch for reasons having to do with fitting in in his social class.
-Latham found such things, purchases of expensive things the purchasers didn't particularly care about, and many other things people did all the time, to be perfectly bizarre, and it amazed him who almost no-one else found them to be bizarre, but at the same time he knew that he was not like most people, and that he needed to rely heavily on other people's advice and explanations of the ways people tended to be, in order to keep his life running smoothly, and in order not to disrupt other lives.
+Latham found such things, purchases of expensive things the purchasers didn't particularly care about, and many other things people did all the time, to be perfectly bizarre, and it amazed him that almost no-one else found them to be bizarre, but at the same time he knew that he was not like most people, and that he needed to rely heavily on other people's advice and explanations of the ways people tended to be, in order to keep his life running smoothly, and in order not to disrupt other lives.

 All of this flew through Latham's mind in about a half-second after White had finished saying, "And I daresay that's one of the reasons your firm is so highly admired."
 Raced through his mind and left him a bit exhausted.
 And so, although it seemed bizarre to him, he didn't talk any further about White's watch, but instead simply said, "It's very gratifying to hear such things from our customers.
 Thank you very much indeed, Sir."